-You will never find lectins in our products.
+You'll find no or very low lectins in our products.
 Lectins are proteins naturally found in plants.
 The role of lectins is to protect the plant as it grows.
 Some foods that are relatively high in lectins include beans, peanuts, lentils, tomatoes, potatoes, eggplant, fruits, and wheat and other grains.
 Lectins typically do not have much nutritional value when consumed in foods.
 That said, some lectins may promote inflammatory responses in sensitive or susceptible individuals.
 As such, it is advised that susceptible individuals avoid or greatly reduce their intake of high-lectin foods and/or dietary supplements containing high-lectin foods.

 L-glutamine is the most prevalent amino acid in the bloodstream.
-It is found in high concentration in the gastrointestinal tract.
-This is because cells in the gut rely on L-glutamine to regenerate and keep the intestinal lining healthy and robust.
-L-glutamine also supports a healthy immune function and assists in healing after injury or surgery and in muscle cell repair.
+It is also found in high concentrations in the gastrointestinal tract.
+This is because cells in the gut rely on L-glutamine to regenerate and keep the intestinal lining healthy and robust.* L-glutamine also supports healthy immune function and assists in healing for muscle cell repair and maintenance.*

-Magnesium bisglycinate is a dietary supplement form of magnesium that binds the mineral to the amino acid glycine.
-Magnesium bisglycinate has demonstrated greater absorption of magnesium by the body than other forms of magnesium dietary supplements.
+Magnesium bisglycinate is a chelate form of magnesium that binds the mineral to the amino acid glycine.
+Magnesium bisglycinate has demonstrated greater absorption of magnesium than other specific forms of magnesium compounds.*

 Collagen from a marine source, typically from fish.